How Walnut Creek Moves Today

 Walnut Creek is a regional employment and commercial center in Contra Costa County which generates a significant amount of travel to and from the city.

-4,000 people both lived and worked in Walnut Creek
+Fewer than 10,000 people both live and work in Walnut Creek.

 Walnut Creek Residents

-The majority of Walnut Creek residents work in Contra Costa County, and most of them drive to work, whereas a much greater proportion of those who work outside the County use public transportation.
+The majority of Walnut Creek residents work in Contra Costa County, and most of them drive to work.
+A much greater proportion of residents working outside of Contra Costa County use public transportation.

 For non-work trips, a greater proportion of residents bicycle and walk.
-While residents make 85 percent of non-work trips in a vehicle, a greater proportion of these trips are made on foot or by bicycle.
+While residents make 85 percent of non-work trips in a vehicle, a greater proportion of non-work trips (vs. work trips) are made on foot or by bicycle.

 Walnut Creek Workers